 There are many resources out there to start researching native plants in your area.
 Remember, your local extension is a great resource along with local botanical gardens and native plant nurseries.

-Some plants such as the Butterfly bush (Buddleja sp.) are praised as a great addition to your butterfly garden by nurseries.
-However, they can become invasive when planted in your garden or yard.
+Some plants such as the Butterfly bush (Buddleja sp.) are known for being a great pollinator plant.
+However, they can become invasive since they are not native.
 Butterfly bush is not a host to a single insect species in the U.S. and has been banned from being sold in Oregon.
 That doesn't mean that it doesn't offer nectar.
 However, it offers nectar only to the insects with a specialized proboscis to reach the nectar.

 Think Like a Butterfly